 Backlash over Development Bank of Mongolia Exposes Social and Political Tensions

-The state-owned Development Bank of Mongolia's (DBM) bond repayment of approximately $800 million is due by the end of 2023.
-However, it has been witnessing a political witch hunt targeting large businesses that have drawn long-term project loans from the DBM since 2012.
+The state-owned Development Bank of Mongolia (DBM) is facing a significant bond repayment of around $800 million by the end of 2023.
+However, the bank has been subject to a political witch hunt that has targeted large businesses that have taken out long-term project loans from the DBM since 2012.

 The photo of the main office building of the Development Bank of Mongolia

 Development Bank of Mongolia (DBM) was established a decade ago to finance important projects at low-interest rates in order to bolster the economy.
 DBM issued bonds in foreign currencies on a global scale (US dollars and yen) and granted loans domestically under the supervision of the Ministry of Finance.